-Rekindle an your flame in Georgetown.
+Rekindle an old flame in Georgetown.
 Ask for a fireside table at 1789 Restaurant, specifically in the John Carroll room.
 Housed in a Federalist-style townhouse, it’s a classic favorite for special occasions and romantic evenings, known for its cozy tables and its delectable rack of lamb.

-Head down to the Georgetown Waterfront and check in to the Ritz-Carlton Georgetown, located in a historic building that once housed the DC incinerator.
+Head down to the Georgetown waterfront and check in to the Ritz-Carlton Georgetown, located in a historic building that once housed the DC incinerator.

-Enjoy a late lunch or happy hour drink specials at Third Edition in Georgetown, where the 80’s cult classic “St. Elmo’s Fire” was filmed.
+Enjoy a late lunch or happy hour drink specials at Third Edition in Georgetown, where the 80’s cult classic St. Elmo’s Fire was filmed.